Academic Writing Workshop Series Launches with a Focus on Effective Communication

 The workshop participants had the opportunity to practice crafting the three primary components of an introduction: the general research area, the gap in the literature, and the purpose of the research paper.
 The workshop garnered significant attention, attracting graduate students, staff members, and scientific research committee members, indicating its successful delivery.

 It's worth mentioning that this workshop marks the start of a series of seven academic writing sessions, scheduled from February 17 to March 30, 2020.
-These workshops are set to occur at 9:00 am on Mondays at the Faculty of Languages and Translation, King Abdullah Road Campus.
+These workshops are set to occur at 9:00 am on Mondays at the College of Languages and Translation, King Abdullah Road Campus.